AdobeDocs/marketo.en/help/marketo/getting-started/things-to-know/community.md

 <br>

-Welcome to Marketo Engage, and enjoy the Marketing Nation!
+Welcome to Marketo Engage, and have fun exploring the Marketing Nation!